tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Soyuz 7K-OK
 - Zenit-2
 - Voskhod 3KV

+### Q: What was the name of the first Bulgarian personal computer?
+- **Correct Answer:** IMKO-1
+- Pravetz 82
+- Pravetz 8D
+- IZOT 1030

 ### Q: What was the name of the first front-wheel-drive car produced by Datsun (now Nissan)?